JPReding/FantasyFootball/_posts/2019-09-24-week-3-results.md

 - Jonathan’s team woke up and realized they had talent, finally securing a win over Daniel in strong fashion.
 - Emily dominated Courtney in large part to her Panther’s players looking strong against Arizona.
 Emily now sits alone at the top at 3-0.
 - David was this week’s high scorer!
 Mike Evans alone provided a 37 point boost as he crushed Davis to claim his first victory of the season.
-- Jeremy’s day ended abruptly when Saquon Barkley was injured early and has handed his first loss of the season as the Hines finished strong to claim their first victory in a surprising upset over last year’s defending champ.
+- Jeremy’s day ended abruptly when Saquon Barkley was injured early and was promptly handed his first loss of the season as the Hines finished strong to claim their first victory in a surprising upset over last year’s defending champ.
 - KB continues to looks solid as Rob keeps searching for the gas pedal to get his team moving in the right direction.
 0-3 is a tough start to the season.
 - Paul was aided by the changes in New York as Evan Engram had a huge day with the new rookie QB.
 Paul and Joel are now tied at 2-1 on the season and both looking pretty solid as contenders for the rest of the season.